1. Overview

 }

-// for String type, the if statement will check String length > 0 or not
+// For String type, the if statement checks if the string length > 0

 }